-- Average temperatures in Ethiopia have increased by an average of 1ºC since 1960 at an average rate of 0.25ºC per decade; most noticeable increases have occurred July through September.
+- Average temperatures in Ethiopia have increased by an average of 1°C since 1960, at an average rate of 0.25°C per decade.

-- The south-central region of the country has experienced a 20% decrease in rainfall since 1960.
+- Some areas of the country are expected to experience a reduction in rainfall.
+For example, the south-central region of the country has experienced a 20% decrease in rainfall since 1960.

 This section provides the options to visualize historical climate data for different timeframes via map and annual cycle chart.